Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Renamed Reg III in 1951 for Deutscher Seeverkehr AG Eric Lubert & Co, Hamburg; Renamed Ebba Blumenfeld in 1954 for B.D.
 Blumenfeld GmbH, Hamburg.
 Renamed Manfred Stansfield (Standsfeld?) in 1957 for Nordatlantische Kohlen-Schiffahrts-GmbH, Hamburg.
 Scrapped in Hamburg in 1958.

-Related external links:
+Related external link:

 Darren Dypevåg's page has information on D/S Alaska (incl. pictures) and a few others.

 The text on this page was compiled with the help of: "Nortraships flåte", J. R. Hegland, "The Allied Convoy System", Arnold Hague, "Sjøforklaringer fra 2. verdenskrig", Norwegian Maritime Museum, Volume I, "Våre gamle skip", Leif M. Bjørkelund / E. H. Kongshavn and misc. other for cross checking details.
-The details on Anglo Maersk are from an article in "Tilbakeblikk", written by J. R. Hegland, - ref My sources.
+The details on Anglo Maersk are from an article in "Tilbakeblikk", written by J. R. Hegland - ref My sources.

 Be